13th INTERNATIONAL SUMMER MUSIC FESTIVAL AND MASTER CLASSES

 The Vivace Vilnius International Summer Music Festival was established in 2012 by Lithuanian violinist Egle Jarkova, who currently lives and works in Boston, Massachusetts.

-The festival’s mission is to also enliven the summer season in the historic city of Vilnius with world-class performances that are free and accessible to all.
-The Festival’s distinguished faculty and guest artists, who represent over 20 countries, have performed 87 free admission concerts in historic cultural venues such as Vilnius Town Hall, Lithuanian Art Museum, Museum of Applied Arts and Design, Samuel Bak Museum, and more.
+The festival’s mission is to also enliven the summer season in the historic city of Vilnius with world-class performances.
+The Festival’s distinguished faculty and guest artists, who represent over 23 countries, have performed 90 free admission concerts in historic cultural venues such as Vilnius Town Hall, Lithuanian Art Museum, Museum of Applied Arts and Design, Samuel Bak Museum, and more.
 Every year festival participants visit Santaros Children Hospital and perform for little patients, nurses and doctors.

 2022 year was not only 10th anniversary, it also held even more significance and gravitas as the festival reserved and sponsored students fleeing war-torn Ukraine to join in Lithuania.
 The festival provided scholarships and an additional stipend for transportation, lodging and food for those Ukrainian students whose lives had been interuppted and afforded them a chance to play and study once again.

-Festival collaborates with Lithuanian Art Museum, Vilnius Town Hall, National M.K.Čiurlionis School of Arts, VGMJH Samuel Bak Museum, Italian Institute of Culture and KHS Boston Scholarship Fund.
+Festival collaborates with Lithuanian Art Museum, Vilnius Town Hall, National M.K. Čiurlionis School of Arts, VGMJH Samuel Bak Museum, Italian Institute of Culture.
 It is sponsored by individual benefactors from Boston, MA.

 Festival was created and is being managed by violinist Egle Jarkova, whose diverse career in music reflects a deep passion for education, entrepreneurship, and performance.
 Ms. Jarkova is a graduate of Boston Conservatory, and Boston University, and in addition to maintaining a full teaching studio, she actively performs solo, chamber music and with orchestras in US and in Europe..